 Emphasis on increasing language proficiency in the areas of listening, speaking, reading, and writing through grammar review.
 Increased emphasis on understanding the diverse Francophone cultures through cultural readings, video/DVD, and other sources.
-Individual online or outside language laboratory work may be required.
-PREREQUISITE: FREN 1020.
+Individual online or outside language laboratory work is required.
+EXPECTATION: FREN 1020.